XiaoyiHan6/MS-FSDB/README.md

 ### Multi-Scene Fire and Smoke Detection Benchmark (MS-FSDB)

-At first, we propose a new <p style="color: green;">Multi-Scene Fire and Smoke Detection Benchmark (MS-FSDB)</p> comprising 12,586 images, depicting 2,731 scenes as illustrated in the aforementioned images.
+At first, we propose a new Multi-Scene Fire and Smoke Detection Benchmark (MS-FSDB) comprising 12,586 images, depicting 2,731 scenes as illustrated in the aforementioned images.
 Most images within our benchmark possess dimensions exceeding 600 pixels in either length or width.
 Unlike previous public Fire and Smoke Detection (FSD) datasets, our benchmark not only includes flame detection but also smoke detection tasks.
 Additionally, it captures complex scenes featuring occlusion, multiple targets, and various viewpoints.
 <br>
 <br>
 To access our MS-FSDB, please click [here](https://drive.google.com/file/d/14ylxaNBVmXjAFXt2h4lnyBe7xELhOVHc/view?usp=drive_link).